YannickB/odoo-hosting/README.md

 Community
 ---------

-You can find more information, support forum and mailing-list on https://www.goclouder.net/, you can find the documentation at http://doc.goclouder.net/.
+You can find more information, support forum and mailing-list on https://goclouder.net/, you can find the documentation at http://doc.goclouder.net/.

+If you need help for using or contributing to Clouder, you can easily contact us on our public chatroom : https://gitter.im/clouder-community/clouder

 Development (including documentation) is done here on github, contributions are welcome; please read the CLA guidelines https://github.com/clouder-community/clouder/blob/8.0/doc/cla/sign-cla.md if you want to make a pull request.
+CLA is asked only to avoid possible legal issues in the future, like the OCA projects you keep your copyright but provide an irrevocable licence to the project maintener.
+If this happen in the future, you only give us the right to relicence under a licence recognized by the Open Source Initiative.